 -Additionally, States may have their own version of WARN

-The JTB Law Group, LLC has succesfully prosecuted WARN ACT cases, and despite the risks involved, takes this type of litigation on a contigency meaning the firm is only paid if it succeeds.
-Even though the statute may call for double damages and attorney fees, plaintiffs should be mindful that if the company is having economic troubles a full recovery may not functionally be possible, but with JTB you’ll have attorneys in your corner that are willing to shoulder the risk and expense of a WARN act case.
+Brown, LLC has successfully prosecuted WARN ACT cases, and despite the risks involved, takes this type of litigation on a contingency meaning the firm is only paid if it succeeds.
+Even though the statute may call for double damages and attorney fees, plaintiffs should be mindful that if the company is having economic troubles a full recovery may not functionally be possible, but with Brown, LLC, you’ll have attorneys in your corner that are willing to shoulder the risk and expense of a WARN act case.

 If you’ve been part of a mass layoff call our firm to find out about your WARN Act rights.
 Call us at 1 (877) 561-0000 or click here to speak with how we can assist in your case.